Musicianship Mastery with David Lane

 Do you want to be a great musician?
 A well-rounded musician?
 Maybe you’re already a good musician, and you want to take that next step.
 To do that, you need to be able to sight-read well, play by ear, compose or improvise, understand the art of practice, and be versatile in many other ways.
-The Musician Toolkit explores these tools, how to improve them, and how you can apply them to a variety of gigs and musical careers whether you’re a professional musician or a committed artist who makes your income outside of music.
+Musicianship Mastery (formerly known as The Musician Toolkit) explores these tools, how to improve them, and how you can apply them to a variety of gigs and musical careers whether you’re a professional musician or a committed artist who makes your income outside of music.
 Join us on a quest to improve your musicianship and to make you the most well-rounded musician you can be!

 Episodes

-You can find this episode and links to this show on all podcast apps from https://musiciantoolkit.podbean.com/.
 If you enjoyed this, please give it a rating and review on the podcast app of your choice.
-You can also now find the podcast at https://www.davidlanemusic.com/toolkit
+You can find all episodes of this podcast at https://www.davidlanemusic.com/toolkit

 You can follow David Lane AND the Musician Toolkit podcast on Facebook @DavidMLaneMusic, on Instagram and TikTok @DavidLaneMusic, and on YouTube @davidlanemusic1